UAW walkout turns up heat on GM as contract expires

 “We continue to work hard on solutions to some very difficult challenges,” GM said.
 “We are prepared to negotiate around the clock.”

-On Friday, the UAW announced temporary contract extensions with Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) (FCAU.N) while it focused its attention on GM.
+On Friday, the UAW announced temporary contract extensions with Ford Motor Co and Fiat Chrysler Automobiles NV (FCA) while it focused its attention on GM.
 The union had targeted GM as the first automaker with which it wanted to conclude contract talks.

 Sources briefed on the matter this week said GM may seek a temporary extension of the contract.